gfranko/jqfactory/README.md

     }(jQuery, window, document));
     ```

-6. Include a `_events` object that will hold all of the event bindings for your plugin.
+6. Include an `_events` object that will hold all of the event bindings for your plugin.
 These events are bound after the `_render()` method is called and only called bound once per element.

     ```javascript
     (function($, window, document, undefined) {